History of the Jews in Florence: Great Synagogue of Florence

 The Great Synagogue of Florence (Tempio Maggiore) is considered by many historians and architects as a building masterpiece.
 The synagogue was opened in 1882.
 Its Moorish motif and design was based on the Byzantine cathedral of the Hagia Sophia in Constantinople.
 In August 1944 German troops worked with Italian Fascists to destroy the synagogue, but the Italian resistance managed to defuse most of the explosives.
 Only a limited amount of damage was done.
 The synagogue was restored after the war.
 It was restored again after damage by massive flooding in 1966.
 Today, the synagogue is still open and regularly provides services to the Jewish community under the Sephardic rite of prayer.

-From 1882 until 1964 an Ashkenazi synagogue existed in the Benivieni palace, commemorated by an historic plaque on the facade of the building, now the Hotel Beninieni, #5 Via della Oche (close to the Duomo).
+From 1882 until 1964 an Ashkenazi synagogue existed in the Benivieni palace, commemorated by an historic plaque on the facade of the building, now the Hotel Beninieni, #5 Via delle Oche (close to the Duomo).